victoroliveira/ionic-site/content/docs/intro/tutorial/index.md

 # Ionic Tutorial

 <a class="improve-v2-docs" href='https://github.com/ionic-team/ionic-site/edit/master/content/docs/intro/tutorial/index.md'>
-  Improve this doc
+  Improve this do
 </a>

-Now that you have [Ionic and its dependencies installed](../installation), you can build your first app!
+Now that you have [Ionic and its dependencies installed](../, you can build your first app!
 This section will guide you through the process of starting a new application, adding pages, navigating between those pages, and more.
 Let's get started!

 >Ionic uses TypeScript for its code.
-If you're unfamiliar with TypeScript, take a look at [this page](http://ionicframework.com/docs//resources/what-is/#typescript).
+If you're unfamiliar with TypeScript, take a look at [this page](http://ionicframewor/resources/what-is/#typescript).

 ### Starting a New Ionic App